 Because the rate of inflation and deflation affects economic performance, it is one of the seven factors of how the U.S. economy works.

 4. Trade Policy

-Trade is impacted by exchange rates.
-Because the dollar is the transactional currency used in most trade agreements, if the dollar is strong, commodity prices fall.
+Trade is also affected by exchange rates.
+Because the U.S. dollar is the transactional currency in most trade agreements, a strong dollar can sink commodity prices.
 That can create deflation.

 5. Federal Budget